russross/blackfriday/mmark2rfc.md

 # Terminology

-The folloing terms are defined in this document:
+The folloing terms are used in this document:

 v2:
 :   Refers to XML2RFC version 2 [@!RFC2926] output created by mmark.

 v3:
-:   Refers  to XML2RFC version 2 [@!I-D.hoffman-xml2rfc,#15] output create by mmark.
+:   Refers  to XML2RFC version 2 [@!I-D.hoffman-xml2rfc#15] output created by mmark.

 # Mmark Syntax

-In the following sections we go over some of the difference, and the extra syntax features of mmark.
+In the following sections we go over some of the differences, and the extra syntax features of mmark.

+Note that there are no wrong markdown documents, but once converted to XML may lead to an invalid doc, case in point: having a table in a list and converting to v2.

 # TOML header